fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

+> **✅ Update:** 2.0.0 is launched with major updates (October 21, 2021).
+All packages are updated to the latest day.
+React 17+ and Next 11+ is added.
+Redux persist storage is reorganized.
+No breaking changes.
+Everything is tested.
+Thanks for your overwhelming love and support. ✌

 ## Next Redux Wrapper along with Redux Persist (& redux-thunk too) - A ready boilerplate for NEXT JS projects with persistent global state ✨

 I just needed a simple persistent global state for my Next.js website.
 This is a redux boilerplate and I wrote it for myself at first to speed up my future project.
 Now I added extensive comment to help people understanding the whole implementation.